 Further, a New York Times article dated 2015 states that NBC Universal, which Comcast owns, invested $200 Million in Vox Media.
 Revenue for Polygon is generated through advertising.

 Analysis / Bias

-When trying to determine bias on non-political websites, we use the search bar to look at names and certain issues to see if or how they reported on it.
-For example, a search for “Trump” pulls up an opinion piece that is negative towards President Trump’s tariffs Trump’s tariffs could ruin the American board game industry.
+When determining bias on non-political websites, we use the search bar to look at names and specific issues to see if or how they reported on them.
+For example, a search for “Trump” pulls up an opinion piece that is negative towards former President Trump’s tariffs.
+Trump’s tariffs could ruin the American board game industry.
 A search for “climate change” reveals this PlayStation 5 will consume less power in effort to combat climate change.
-A search for “Net Neutrality” reveals support, and finally a search for “impeachment” demonstrates they have not reported on it.
-In general, when Polygon covers politics it is in the context of their genre, however story selection slightly favors the left.
+A search for “Net Neutrality” reveals support, and finally, a search for “impeachment” demonstrates they have not reported on it.
+In general, when Polygon covers politics, it is in the context of their genre; however, story selection slightly favors the left.

 Overall, we rate Polygon Left-Center biased based on story selection that slightly favors the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 12/25/2019)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 12/25/2019) Updated (08/19/2022)